-Deloitte remains committed to ensuring that all our people, including onsite contractors, are paid fairly for the important work they do.
+A long term commitment by Deloitte is to ensure that all our people, including onsite contractors, are paid fairly for the important work they do.
 We continue to be an accredited "Living Wage" employer in the UK and anyone whose role is primarily based at one of our offices will be paid at least the Living Wage (or the London Living Wage in the capital).
-This is another key step that we take in ensuring that modern slavery does not take place anywhere within our business or supply chains.
+This is another key step that we take in ensuring that modern slavery does not take place anywhere within our business.